pojntfx/networked-linux-memsync/docs/notes.md

 - This makes it much easier to create a file system compared to writing it in the kernel, as it can run in user space
 - It is also much safer as no custom kernel module is required and an error in the FUSE or the backend can't crash the entire kernel
 - Unlike a file system implemented as a kernel module, this layer of indirection makes the file system portable, since it only needs to communicate with the FUSE module
+- Does have significant performance overhead due to the context switching between the kernel and the file system in userspace
+- Is used for many high-level interfaces to extenal services, i.e. to mount S3 buckets or a remote system's disk via SSH

 ### Network Block Device (NBD)